TheThingsNetwork/docs/_content/devices/uno-v1/quick-start.md

 2. On the **Register Device** screen leave **OTAA** selected.

-    > See the [Dashboard / Register Device](/dashboard/#register-device) guide for more details on OTAA and its alternative ABP.
+    > See the [Registration](../registration.md) guide for more details on OTAA and its alternative ABP.

 3. Enter the **Dev(ice) EUI** you obtained earlier.
 When the format is correct, the **Register** button should become enabled.
 4. Leave the **App Key** to be randomly generated.